View All Locations

 View All Medical Services

 View All Event Categories

 Home > Mercy News > Mercy & Alliant Energy join forces to promote the Power of Pink

-Mercy Medical Center and Alliant Energy are joining forces to light the night pink on Thurs., Sept.
-29. A special Power of Pink event that evening at 7:30 p.m. will mark the arrival of National Breast Cancer Awareness Month — October — with a lighting ceremony and free giveaways to promote awareness and early detection.
+Mercy Medical Center and Alliant Energy are joining forces to light the night pink on Thursday, October 3.
+A special Power of Pink event that evening will mark the arrival of National Breast Cancer Awareness Month — October — with a lighting ceremony and free giveaways to promote awareness and early detection.

-The Power of Pink event takes place at Mercy’s 10th St. entrance, along 10th St. SE, directly across from McKinley Middle School.
-A brief program at 7:30 p.m. will be followed by the illumination of the hospital.
-Refreshments will be served.
+The Power of Pink event takes place outside Mercy’s Hall-Perrine Cancer Center, along 10th St. SE.
+A brief program at 7:30 p.m. will be followed by the illumination of the cancer center and hospital.
+Light refreshments will be served.

 The public is encouraged to attend — and wear pink.
-A $2 donation will be made to the Especially for You® Fund for each person in attendance.
-The fund provides breast care services such as mammograms, biopsies and ultrasounds for those in our community who couldn’t otherwise afford them.
+A $2 donation will be made to the Especially for You® fund for each person in attendance.
+The fund provides breast care services such as mammograms, biopsies and ultrasounds for those in our community who can’t otherwise afford them.

 This year marks the 23rd anniversary of the Especially for You® Race Against Breast Cancer, on Sun., Oct.
 13. The race supports the Especially for You Fund.
 More than 15,000 people are expected to participate this year, with the race starting in front of the Hall-Perrine Cancer Center on 10th St. SE.